cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-ds4windows.md

 ## Downloads

-DualShock 3 controllers are not compatible with DS4Windows.
+DualShock 3 controller motion support may not be compatible with DS4Windows.
 Please refer to the "Xbox / Others" section.
 {:.notice--danger}

-- The latest release of [DS4Windows](https://ryochan7.github.io/ds4windows-site/)
+- The latest release of [DS4Windows by Ryochan7](https://ryochan7.github.io/ds4windows-site/)
 - The latest release of [Cemuhook](https://cemuhook.sshnuke.net/)
     - If you installed Cemuhook earlier, you don't need to download this